-To open a branch in Belgium, we must first submit a set of documents to the Registry of the Commercial Court in the area of which the branch will be established.
+To open a branch in Belgium, we submit a set of documents to the Registry of the Commercial Court in the area of which the branch will be established.

 For companies from Denmark, France, Italy and Ireland it is no longer necessary to have the official deeds legalised.

 All other documents must always be legalised before they are lodged, and these documents must also be translated by a sworn translator if in a language other than French, Dutch or German.

 Next steps to follow are:

 Publication in the Belgian Official Gazette – Moniteur Belge

 Registration in the Crossroads Bank for Enterprises, we would need a copy of the diploma of the legal representative in Belgium